Dual approach for object tracking based on optical flow and swarm intelligence: Introduction

-In object tracking KLT method has been applied by Sundaram et.al \cite{cite42:sundaram2010dense} for multiple point tracking in a parallel environment.
-Chen et.al\cite{cite43:chen2011tracking} perform segmentation of video object and apply optical flow method to track each segments.
-Schwarz et.al\cite{cite44:schwarz2012human} use optical flow in subsequent intensity image frames to get the motion information about the moving object body and apply graph based representation to track the entire object.
-Aslani et.al\cite{cite45:aslani2013optical} used optical flow together with some image processing method to estimate the position of the object in consecutive frames, and using that positional pixel values they track the whole object.
-Kale et.al\cite{cite46:kale2015moving}use optical flow to compute motion vector which provides an estimation of object position in consecutive frames.
+Aslani et.al \cite{Asl13} used optical flow together with some image processing method to estimate the position of the object in consecutive frames, and using that positional pixel values they track the whole object.
+Kale et.al\cite{Kal15} use optical flow to compute motion vector which provides an estimation of object position in consecutive frames.
 Though optical flow method has been applied extensively in object detection and tracking still there is no method which can extract perfect flow of data.
-Thus, the use of optical flow in object tracking is still a widely open problem\cite{cite47:husseinisurvey}.
-In \cite{cite9:Wu_2013} Wu.et.al provide object tracking benchmark.
-In \cite{cite9:Wu_2013}, Wu.et.al provide tracking results of some of the top performing object tracking algorithms: Visual Tracking via Adaptive Structural Local Sparse Appearance Model(ASLA) \cite{cite60:jia2012visual} Jia et.al use sparse representation to find possible match with target template with minimum reconstruction error, Beyond semi-supervised tracking: Tracking should be as simple as detection, but not simpler than recognition(BSBT)\cite{cite61:stalder2009beyond} Stalder et.al use multiple supervised and semi supervised classifier to perform the task of detection, recognition and tracking.
-Color-based probabilistic tracking[CPF] \cite{cite62:perez2002color} Perez' et.al use Monte Carlo tracking method with particle filter.
-Exploiting the circulant structure of tracking-by-detection with kernels[CSK] \cite{cite63:henriques2012exploiting} Henriques et.al use theory of circulant matrices with Fast Fourier Transformation to detect and track the moving object.
-Real-time compressive tracking[CT] \cite{cite64:zhang2012real}, zhang et.al create an appearance model based on feature extracted from multi-scale image space and compute a sparse measurement matrix.
+Thus, the use of optical flow in object tracking is still a widely open problem\cite{Hus17}.
+In \cite{Wu13} Wu.et.al provide object tracking benchmark.
+In \cite{Wu13} Wu.et.al provide tracking results of some of the top performing object tracking algorithms: Visual Tracking via Adaptive Structural Local Sparse Appearance Model(ASLA) \cite{Jia12} Jia et.al use sparse representation to find possible match with target template with minimum reconstruction error, Beyond semi-supervised tracking: Tracking should be as simple as detection, but not simpler than recognition(BSBT) \cite{Sta09} Stalder et.al use multiple supervised and semi supervised classifier to perform the task of detection, recognition and tracking.
+Color-based probabilistic tracking[CPF] \cite{Per02} Perez' et.al use Monte Carlo tracking method with particle filter.
+Exploiting the circulant structure of tracking-by-detection with kernels[CSK] \cite{Hen12} Henriques et.al use theory of circulant matrices with Fast Fourier Transformation to detect and track the moving object.
+Real-time compressive tracking[CT] \cite{Zha12} zhang et.al create an appearance model based on feature extracted from multi-scale image space and compute a sparse measurement matrix.
 Later using that sparse matrix they compress foreground and background targets, and perform tracking by using naive-Bayes classifier.
-In \cite{cite65:moudgil2017long} Moudgil et.al provide a benchmark dataset for long duration video sequence which they name as 'Track Long and Prosper(TLP)'.
-This dataset is important because most tracking algorithms work well in short sequences but drastically failed on long challenging video sequence.
-This dataset contains 50 long time running video nearly 400 minutes.
-This paper \cite{cite65:moudgil2017long} includes some of the recent tracking algorithms: Learning multi-domain convolutional neural networks for visual tracking \cite{cite69:nam2016learning} Nam et.al use convolutional Neural Network which is composed of different domain specific layers which are trained to capture different parts of moving object to track.
-Fully-convolutional siamese networks for object tracking \cite{cite70:bertinetto2016fully} Bertinetto et.al create a fully-convolutional Siamese Network which is trained with ILSVRC15 dataset for video tracking.
-Crest: Convolutional residual learning for visual tracking \cite{cite71:song2017crest} Song et.al reformulate Discriminative correlation filters as a one-layer convolutional neural network and apply residual learning to take appearance changes into consideration, Action-decision networks for visual tracking with deep reinforcement learning \cite{cite72:yoo2017action} Yoo et.al propose a tracking algorithm which sequentially pursue actions learned by deep reinforcement learning.
-MEEM: robust tracking via multiple experts using entropy minimization \cite{cite73:zhang2014meem} Zhang et.al propose multi-expert restoration method for problem of drifting of model in on line tracking by creating an expert ensemble where best expert is selected based on minimum entropy criteria to correct undesirable model updates.